jaytintran/sleekai/README.md

-# Brainwave
+# Sleekai

-| A React landing page designed as an extension for an A.I application
+| A React landing page designed as an extension for an A.I start-up

 ## Description

-Brainwave - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
+Sleekai - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
 Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.

 ## Features